AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### What is the versioning strategy for the SDK?

-The SDK follows a continous release model, with newer versions including bug fixes and feature enhancements.
+- The SDK follows a continous release model, with newer versions including bug fixes and feature enhancements.
 We are no longer approving integrations using using SDK V1, V2, or V3.

-V1 and V2 are deprecated and V3 will be deprecated in 2024.
+- V1 and V2 are deprecated and V3 will be deprecated in 2024.

-Please migrate to V4 as soon as possible: we've created a [Migration Guide](../../concepts/migration_v3_v4.md) to help you with the transition.
+- Please migrate to V4 as soon as possible: we've created a [Migration Guide](../../concepts/migration_v3_v4.md) to help you with the transition.

+### Which web browsers are supported?

+- Google Chrome: Version 100 or later
+- Microsoft Edge: Version 107 or later
+- Safari: Version 17 or later
+- Firefox: Version 117 or later

+You can refer to the complete [technical requirements](../../quickstart/technical-requirements.md) here.

+### What operating systems are supported?

+- Windows: Version 10 or later
+- macOS: Version 11 or later
+- ChromeOS

+You can refer to the complete [technical requirements](../../quickstart/technical-requirements.md) here.

 ### I run into the "Adobe Express is not available" error

 Please refer to this [troubleshooting guide](../express-unavailable-error.md).

+### How can I debug and troubleshoot errors effectively?

+Refer to the [error handling guide](../../concepts/error-handling.md) provided with the SDK documentation.
+It includes detailed information on understanding exceptions, accessing error metadata, and best practices for handling different types of errors.